dalehamel/ruby-static-tracing/integration/README.md

 This is a bit of a hack to avoid race conditions.
 If you can, you should ideally try and check in a blocking manner if the condition you would have expected has succeeded.

 Often though, you just need to wait for a buffer to flush, or a system call to completed.
 Typically 1 second is more than enough, and anything more than 5 seconds should be highly discouraged as it will make the suite slower.

+You may also want to force some synchrony between the tracer and the tracee using a signal, which is why i added the `usr2` helper.
+This can be used to induce the tracee to fire a probe at a predictable time.